Gompertz constant: History

 When Euler studied divergent infinite series, he encountered $\delta$ via, for example, the above integral representation.
 Le Lionnais called $\delta$ the Gompertz constant because of its role in survival analysis.

-In 1962, A. B. Shidlovski proved that at least one of the Euler–Mascheroni constant and the Euler–Gompertz constant is irrational.
-This result was improved in 2012 by Tanguy Rivoal where he proved that at least one of them is transcendental.
+In 1962, Shidlovski proved that at least one of the Euler–Mascheroni constant and the Euler–Gompertz constant is irrational.
+This result was improved in 2012 by Tanguy Rivoal, who proved that at least one of them is transcendental.

 Identities involving the Gompertz constant

 The most frequent appearance of $\delta$ is in the following integrals: